emencia/diskette/docs/tips.rst

 Some objects are missing from an application data
 -------------------------------------------------

-Some application models may implement a custom manager that override it to filter out some results in the base queryset.
+Some application models may implement a custom manager that override the default manager to implement a base queryset that filter out some results.
+For example with a blog that would want to exclude unpublished articles.

+But the base queryset model is what is used from Django command ``dumpdata`` to retrieve objects so it would exclude a lot of objects.
+This is unsatisfying for a backup solution.

-See the option ``use_base_manager`` in Application definition :ref:`appdef_app_parameters`.
+See the option ``use_base_manager`` in Application definition :ref:`appdef_app_parameters` to bypass custom manager for application models.